Before we Start

 Organizing your working directory

-Using a consistent folder structure across your projects will help keep things organized, and will also make it easy to find/file things in the future.
+Using a consistent folder structure across your projects will help keep things organized and make it easy to find/file things in the future.
 This can be especially helpful when you have multiple projects.
-In general, you may create directories (folders) for scripts, data, and documents.
+In general, you might create directories (folders) for scripts, data, and documents.
+Here are some examples of suggested directories:

-data/Use this folder to store your raw data and intermediate datasets you may create for the need of a particular analysis.
+data/Use this folder to store your raw data and intermediate datasets.
 For the sake of transparency and provenance, you should always keep a copy of your raw data accessible and do as much of your data cleanup and preprocessing programmatically (i.e., with scripts, rather than manually) as possible.

-fig_output/This folder will store the graphics that are generated by your scripts.
+fig_output/This folder can store the graphics that are generated by your scripts.

 You may want additional directories or subdirectories depending on your project needs, but these should form the backbone of your working directory.